Rabbid76/graphics-snippets/documentation/draw_mesh.md

 ## Answer

-After doing some research and thanks to the link of @BDL, I'll answer this question by myself.

 If the OpenGL extension [`ARB_vertex_program;  Modify Section 2.7, Vertex Specification`](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_vertex_program.txt) is valid, then there is a mapping between Fixed function attributes and attribute indices: